TITLE: Associate Consultant

 OFFICE LOCATION: Corporate Headquarters, Charlotte, NC

 Jeff Matthews is an Associate Consultant at Threat Suppression, Incorporated and is responsible for all of the technical rescue training courses offered at Threat Suppression.
-Jeff has more than 25 years of experience in emergency and disaster response, and technical rescue training.
-A 22-year veteran of the fire service, Jeff currently serves as a fire battalion chief with a large, metropolitan fire department.
+Jeff has more than 27 years of experience in emergency and disaster response, and technical rescue training.
+A 24-year veteran of the fire service, Jeff currently serves as the Chief of Health and Safety with a large, metropolitan fire department.
 Jeff is also an active member of the state’s Urban Search and Rescue (USAR) team, and deployed as a Deputy Task Force Leader to Hurricane Florence in 2018.

 Prior to his current fire service employment, Jeff was employed by the Mt.
 Pleasant, South Carolina Fire Department.
 Because of the department’s proximity to the coast, and the propensity of hurricane’s and tropical storms, Mt.
 Pleasant was in need of developing USAR response capability.
 In 2001, Mr. Matthews was named as the department’s Urban Search and Rescue Coordinator.
 During this appointment, a list of critical infrastructure was identified, a 5-year plan and a 10-year sustainment plan were created, and an interdepartmental (city-wide) response plan was written.